tjw218/pmp-wordpress/README.md

 ![Default property set](/assets/img/default-property-set.png)

-## Saved search queries
+## Saved Search Queries

-### Automatically importing posts based on a saved search query
+### Automatically Importing Posts Based on a Saved Search query

 You can save search queries to make it easier to view results and import new content in the future.